GoodFaithParadigm8/zero-waste-DID/zero-waste-decentralized-identifier.md

 	+ Loading Dock
 	+ Kitchen
 	+ Front Foyer
-	+ Community
+	+ Community/Neighboorhood lat/log
 	+ ect...
-2. Assign that location to the DID of person owning the task
+2. Assign that location to the DID of person owning the recycle task
 3. Assign that person to every identifier he/she belongs to
 	+ Personal
 	+ School